thepworth3/hdf5-to-ASCII/README.md

 1023.0,      108.0,        95.0,       ,             ,
 ```

 Columns of different lengths are padded with empty cells (strings) or `NaN` (numbers) to match the longest column.
+Depending on how you load a file, this could cause mismatching datatype issues.
+Please keep this in mind.

+The error report at the end of the file should indicate any issues with processing that are foreseen.
+With any bugs or issues with the code, please contact Thomas Hepworth.

 ---